We are so excited to have these wonderful instructors on board for our 30th Anniversary!

 - Hobby Journal Hoedown, Saturday, 9–12 (3 hours)

 Shaina (aka YumiYarns) has been designing since 2011 and has had patterns published through Knitters Magazine and KnitPicks.
 Her knitting patterns and classes are geared toward process knitters who also want beautiful and fun finished objects.
 Most projects are paired with photo tutorials and learning resources via YumiYarns.com to help you painlessly grow your crafting skills and encourage you to keep trying new techniques.

 Marta’s passions are music and the fiber arts.
-She has been at various times a school music teacher, church choir director, and handbell choir director over the last 25 years, and she has taught knitting, crochet, and needle tatting classes for the last 15 years.
+For over 25 years, she has been at various times a school music teacher, church choir director, and handbell choir director, and she has taught knitting, crochet, and needle tatting classes.
 Stranded knitting and the creation of lace in knitting and tatting are her favorite fiber pastimes.